lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

 ## GenAI/LLM Demo Toolkit
-This repository provides scripts to automate the installation of the LLM/GenAI (Generative AI) software stack on a single node.
+This repository provides scripts to automate the installation of the LLM/GenAI (Generative AI) software stack on a single node(server/pc).
 Ideal for PoC (Proof of Concept), demonstration and testing purposes, this stack simplifies the setup process, allowing you to focus on exploring and evaluating various GenAI tools and capabilities.
+You can also run [NIM/NGC](https://build.nvidia.com/explore/discover) containers on this node.

 This setup installs three application payloads in containers:
 - **[Oogaboogaa](https://github.com/oobabooga/text-generation-webui)** for LLM/Chat